OpenDataology/website/content/en/docs/external-add-ons/serving/mlrun.md

 [MLRun serving](https://docs.mlrun.org/en/latest/serving/build-graph-model-serving.html) graphs allow you to build, test, deploy, and monitor real-time data processing and advanced model serving pipelines with minimal effort.
 MLRun Serving is built on top of the real-time serverless framework [Nuclio](https://github.com/nuclio/nuclio), and is API compatible with KFServing v2.
-MLRun’s serving functions can be deployed automatically using CLI, SDK, or Kubeflow Pipelines (KFP) operations.
+MLRun’s serving functions can be deployed automatically using CLI, SDK, or OpenDataology Pipelines (KFP) operations.

 With MLRun Serving you compose a graph of steps (composed of pre-defined graph blocks or native python classes/functions).
 A graph can have data processing steps, model ensembles, model servers, post-processing, etc. ([see example](https://docs.mlrun.org/en/latest/serving/graph-example.html)).
 MLRun Serving supports complex and distributed graphs ([see example](https://docs.mlrun.org/en/latest/serving/distributed-graph.html)) which may involve streaming, data/document/image processing, NLP, model monitoring, etc.

-MLRun is natively integrated with Kubeflow and Kubeflow Pipelines, MLRun function objects can be deployed, tested and executed through Kubeflow (see example below).
+MLRun is natively integrated with OpenDataology and OpenDataology Pipelines, MLRun function objects can be deployed, tested and executed through OpenDataology (see example below).

 ### Accelerate performance and time to production